KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
 11. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-12. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-13. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-14. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+12. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-15. Recommendation: No ESLint configuration was found.
+13. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OClock by eouia](https://github.com/eouia/MMM-OClock)